EliGor1989/sharedMemoryClient/README.md

 - Visual basic

 **NOTE: In all the examples the steps to follow are the same:**
-1. First we need to **Load de Dynamic Link Library** (For 32Bits or 64Bits) depends on your application.
-The library must be in the same place as the executable or it can be in the System32 folder.
+1. First we need to **Load de Dynamic Link Library** (For 32Bits or 64Bits) depending on your application.
+The library (*..dll file) must be stored in the same place as the executable or it can be in the System32 folder.
-2. Then we must **open the shared memory** with which we wish to work by calling the openMemory function, specifying the name of the memory and the type of memory (We open all the memories with which we wish to work).
+2. Then we must **open the shared memory** by calling the openMemory function, specifying the name of the memory and the type of memory (Integer = 1; Floating = 2; Double = 3; Char[64] = 4), we must open all the memories needed to work.
 3. Once the memory(s) are open **we can read and/or write** to it using the function corresponding to each type of variable (Integer, float, double, char *).

 A more detailed explanation about the functions can be found in the source code file or [in the Wiki - Clic here](https://github.com/EliGor1989/sharedMemoryClient/wiki/Functions-in-the-Library).